Identifiable and interpretable nonparametric factor analysis

-Most existing bird acoustic monitoring frameworks are built on large-scale data and neural-net-based classifiers trained on labeled birdsong recordings, such as the BirdNet \citep{kahl2021birdnet}.
+Most existing bird acoustic monitoring frameworks are built on large-scale data and neural network-based classifiers trained on labeled bird song recordings, such as BirdNet \citep{kahl2021birdnet}.
 Such algorithms can be very accurate but require lots of labeled data for each bird species, collected under different conditions in terms of distance from the microphone, background noise, etc. There is a need for accurate classifiers that are less data-hungry, motivating the use of NIFTY in this context.

-We demonstrate the potential of NIFTY focusing on binary classification between the common chiffchaff and the coal tit.
-The coal tit is a slightly larger bird inhabiting an overlapping range.
+We demonstrate the potential of NIFTY by focusing on binary classification between the common chiffchaff and the coal tit.
+The coal tit is a slightly larger bird that inhabits an overlapping range.
 Letting $y_i\in\{-1,1\}$ denote the label of data $\bm x_i$, we apply a simple support vector machine (SVM) classifier \citep{cortes1995support}, which learns a hyperplane $\bm w\bm x +\bm b=0$ to separate the two species.
 Formally, we solve an optimization problem $\min_{\bm w,b} \|\bm w\|$ such that $y_i(\bm w\bm x_i +\bm b)>0$ for all $i=1,\ldots, N$.
-As shown in Figure \ref{fig: bird_classification}(a), fitting such a classifier on the high-dimensional data results in low accuracy in predicting the label.
-Therefore, we use the low-dimensional factors $\bm\eta_i$ learned from NIFTY to fit an SVM instead of $\bm x_i$, which drastically enhances accuracy, especially when the sample size is small.
+As shown in Figure \ref{fig: bird_classification}(a), fitting such a classifier on high-dimensional data results in low accuracy in predicting the label.
+Therefore, we used the low-dimensional factors $\bm\eta_i$ learned from NIFTY to fit an SVM instead of $\bm x_i$, which drastically enhances accuracy, especially when the sample size is small.
 Additionally, we compare with using a VAE to generate low-dimensional features for the classification model.
 Applying first-stage dimension reduction with either NIFTY or VAE leads to much better performance in small training-size cases.
-Across the different training sample sizes, NIFTY has consistently better performance than VAEs.
-The 2D visualization (panel b) of the common chiffchaff vocalizations displays sub-cluster patterns, which are as expected given the variation in vocalization types.
-The audio clips of each sub-cluster are also available on the sound webpage \url{https://nifty-master.github.io/}.
+Across the different training sample sizes, NIFTY performs consistently better than VAEs.
+The 2D visualization (panel b) of the common chiffchaff vocalizations displays subcluster patterns, which are as expected given the variation in vocalization types.
+The audio clips of each sub-cluster are also available at \url{https://nifty-master.github.io/}.

-Overall, we find that NIFTY generates more realistic data augmentation and improves classification accuracy when the number of labels is limited, bypassing the need for a much more complex and data-hungry DNN.
+Overall, we find that NIFTY generates more realistic data and improves classification accuracy when the number of labels is limited, bypassing the need for a much more complex and data-hungry DNN.